Garrikai/Union_premium_wage/README.md

 # Union_wage
 Labour economics project
+## Title
+The union premium wage: Findings in the United States of America labour market

 ## Abstract
 This study seeks to present empirical evidence of the union wage gap between workers who are either union